-tax function, as well as the one with the highest level ($\lambda = 0.7$) and progressivity ($\tau = 0.45$) (labeled as "Limit") are plotted in Figure 4.
-For each choice of a (λ, τ) pair, we consider the same possible combinations of cap and replacement rate as in Section 4, and compare the welfare gains and losses relative to the benchmark economy calibrated in Section 3.
-This amounts to a choice of optimal policy over four parameters.
-The optimal combination over the policy grid is { $\lambda = 0.7, \tau = 0.3, h = 0.55, \kappa = 0.26$ }.
+The level and progressivity of the general tax system in the model are governed by the two parameters of the tax function described in equation 3.
+Specifically, $1 - \lambda$ determines the tax rate levied on a worker who earns the average income in the economy, and a higher τ increases the progressivity of the tax system around this point.
+We consider alternative tax systems that span over a relatively wide range: $\lambda \in [0.7, 1]$ and $\tau \in [0, 0.45]$.32 The benchmark calibration of the tax function, as well as the one with the highest level ($\lambda = 0.7$) and progressivity ($\tau = 0.45$) (labeled as "Limit") are plotted in Figure 4.
+For each choice of a (λ, τ) pair, we consider the same possible combinations of cap and replacement rate as in Section 4, and compare the welfare gains and losses relative to the benchmark economy calibrated in Section is 30%.